spachava753/sp_zola_blog/content/terraform-the-good-and-the-bad.md

 title = "Terraform: The Good and The Bad" date = 2018-12-06
 [taxonomies]
-tags = ["Devops", "Terraform", "Infrastructure Provisioning", "Cloud-agnostic"]
+tags = ["Terraform", "Infrastructure Provisioning"]
 +++

 # Intro